 Your Skin and Aging Creams

-It’s tempting to avoid the dermatologist and turn to over-the-counter aging creams, instead, but do they provide the same results as injectable treatments such as Dysport or Botox?
+It’s tempting to avoid the dermatologist and turn to over-the-counter aging creams, instead, but do they provide the same results as injectable treatments such as Botox?
 They do not.
 Creams can help on the surface, but many wrinkles are caused by muscle contractions that only injectables can prevent.
 Instead of looking for products to undo the damage you already have, invest in a quality sunscreen to prevent further damage and ask your dermatologist what can be done about your wrinkles.

 If you have questions about how to care for your skin or the products that you should use, contact Derick Dermatology today.
 Our offices in Arlington Heights, Barrington, Crystal Lake, and Elgin, combined with our extended hours for busy patients make getting an appointment more convenient than ever.